michele-gua/PyTgConfigGenerator/README.md

 4. Open http://localhost:8000 in your browser.

 ## 💭 Can i use it without hosting it?
 Yes.
-You can find the website at [githubpages]
+You can find the website at https://michele-gua.github.io/PyTgConfigGenerator/

 ## 👨🏻‍👩🏻‍👦🏻‍👦🏿 Contributing